 This Economic Development Strategy has been prepared in the context of the municipality's planning framework and Council's broad vision and priorities for the economy and community.
-The Strategy will be implemented over time in partnership with state and federal government agencies, local business and industry, businesses, trader associations and the community.
+The Strategy will be implemented over time in partnership with state and federal government agencies, businesses, trader associations and the community.

 Implementation of the Strategy will be guided by the following principles that align with the main policy levers available to Council to influence local economic development.
-The principles are intended to be adopted across the organisation to embed a whole-of-Council approach to economic development:
+The principles are intended to be adopted across the organisation to embed a whole-of-council approach to economic development: